 tu ’nt cjolarâs dome un pâr

 In the above, ’nt translates as of them.
 You have seen ’nt before; for example: la dì che tu ’nt mangjarâs (the day that you will eat of it).
-Both of it and of them can be rendered by ’nt.
+Both of it and of them may be expressed by ’nt.
+(You will learn more about how ’nt works in later readings.)
+For the moment, note also the following regarding ’nt: In English, you shall take of them only one pair could also be said as you shall take only one pair, where of them is understood but not expressed.
+Friulian requires the of them (that is, ’nt) to be expressed; it is not optional as it is in English.

-Of the birds, God commands that Noah take siet pârs (seven pairs).
+Of the birds (ucei), God commands Noah to take siet pârs (seven pairs).

-You find a third-person singular, coniuntîf presint conjugation in this verse: e puedi, from the verb podê.
+You find a third-person singular of the coniuntîf presint in this verse: e puedi, from the verb podê.

 la semence e pues restâ